cyprainlioneljr-cloud/provostinc-azure-zero-trust-lab/docs/user-lifecycle.md

 ## Why This Matters
-Identity lifecycle management is core to identity governance: the right access at the right time, and — critically — immediate removal of access when it's no longer warranted.
+Identity lifecycle management is core to identity governance: the right access at the right time, and immediate removal of access when it's no longer warranted.